Salvoxia/immich-folder-album-creator/README.md

                             Use either literals or glob-like patterns to ignore assets for album name creation.
 This filter is evaluated after any values passed with --path-filter.
 May be specified multiple times.
                             (default: None)
       -m {CREATE,CLEANUP,DELETE_ALL}, --mode {CREATE,CLEANUP,DELETE_ALL}
                             Mode for the script to run with.
-CREATE = Create albums based on folder names and provided arguments; CLEANUP = Create album nmaes based on current images and script arguments, but delete albums if they exist; DELETE_ALL = Delete all albums.
+CREATE = Create albums based on folder names and provided arguments; CLEANUP = Create album names based on current images and script arguments, but delete albums if they exist; DELETE_ALL = Delete all albums.
 If the mode is anything but CREATE, --unattended does not have any effect.
 Only performs deletion if -d/--delete-confirm option is set, otherwise only performs a dry-run. (default: CREATE)
       -d, --delete-confirm  Confirm deletion of albums when running in mode CLEANUP or DELETE_ALL.
 If this flag is not set, these modes will perform a dry run only.
 Has no effect in mode CREATE (default: False)